Semiparametric Bayesian Difference-in-Differences: Extensions

-Applying the identification strategy in \cite{callaway2021difference}, the ATT parameters $\tau_0^{g,t}$ for $g\in\mathcal G:=\{S,\dots ,T\}$ and $t=g,\dots,T$ can be identified under Assumption \ref{Ass:DiD_stagger} below.\footnote{\cite{callaway2021difference} propose two identification strategies, depending on the whether the parallel trend assumption is imposed on the never-treated cohort or ``Not-Yet-Treated" cohorts.
-Here we consider the former version.} For the identification of the ATT, we follow the setup by \cite{callaway2021difference} and impose the following conditions, which correspond to their Assumptions 3, 4, and 6 (in their $\delta = 0$ case).
+Applying the identification strategy in \cite{callaway2021difference}, the ATT parameters $\tau_0^{g,t}$ for $g\in\mathcal G:=\{S,\dots ,T\}$ and $t=g,\dots,T$ can be identified under Assumption \ref{Ass:DiD_stagger} below.\footnote{\cite{callaway2021difference} propose two identification strategies, depending on whether the parallel trend assumption is imposed on the never-treated cohort or ``Not-Yet-Treated" cohorts.
+Here we consider the former version.} We only consider the just-identified situation as in \cite{callaway2021difference}.
+In principle, it is desirable to make use of the available information from the pre-treatment periods under strengthened parallel trends.
+This over-identified case has recently been examined by \cite{CSX2025Efficient}, where the proposed efficient estimation procedure explores the sequential conditional moment restrictions.
+Such a modeling framework has not yet been developed from a Bayesian perspective, and we leave it as an important future topic.

+For the identification of the ATT, we follow the setup by \cite{callaway2021difference} and impose the following conditions, which correspond to their Assumptions 3, 4, and 6 (in their $\delta = 0$ case).

-\begin{assumption} For all $x$ in the support of $F_X$ and $g\in\mathcal G$ we have:\\ (i) $\mathbb{E}_0\left[Y_t(g)\mid D_g=1, X=x\right] = \mathbb{E}_0\left[Y_t(0)\mid D_g=1, X=x\right]$ for all $t\in \{1,\dots,g-1\}$,\\ (ii) $\mathbb{E}_0\left[Y_t(0)-Y_1(0) \mid D_g=1, X=x\right]=\mathbb{E}_0\left[Y_t(0)-Y_1(0) \mid D_{\infty}=1, X=x\right]$ for all $t\in\{g,\ldots,T\}$,\\ (iii) $P_0\left(D_g=1\right) > \varepsilon$ and $P_0\left(D_g=1 \mid D_g + D_{\infty}=1, X=x \right) \leq 1-\varepsilon$ for some $\varepsilon>0$. \end{assumption} Assumption \ref{Ass:DiD_stagger}(i) is a ``no anticipation" assumption, Assumption \ref{Ass:DiD_stagger}(ii) is a conditional parallel trend assumption based on the never-treated cohort, and Assumption \ref{Ass:DiD_stagger}(iii) is an overlap restriction.
+\begin{assumption} For all $x$ in the support of $F_X$ and $g\in\mathcal G$ we have:\\ (i) $\mathbb{E}_0\left[Y_t(g)\mid D_g=1, X=x\right] = \mathbb{E}_0\left[Y_t(0)\mid D_g=1, X=x\right]$ for all $t\in \{1,\dots,g-1\}$,\\ (ii) $\mathbb{E}_0\left[Y_t(0)-Y_1(0) \mid D_g=1, X=x\right]=\mathbb{E}_0\left[Y_t(0)-Y_1(0) \mid D_{\infty}=1, X=x\right]$ for all $t\in\{g,\ldots,T\}$,\\ (iii) $P_0\left(D_g=1\right) > \epsilon$ and $P_0\left(D_g=1 \mid D_g + D_{\infty}=1, X=x \right) \leq 1-\epsilon$ for some $\epsilon>0$. \end{assumption} Assumption \ref{Ass:DiD_stagger}(i) is a ``no anticipation" assumption, Assumption \ref{Ass:DiD_stagger}(ii) is a conditional parallel trend assumption based on the never-treated cohort, and Assumption \ref{Ass:DiD_stagger}(iii) is an overlap restriction.
 Under Assumption \ref{Ass:DiD_stagger}, \cite{callaway2021difference} show that the ATT in the staggered entry case is identified by

 where the difference operator $\Delta_g$ is defined by $\Delta_g Y_t := Y_t - Y_{g-1}$ and the conditional mean function $m_0^{g,t}(x):= \mathbb{E}_0\left[\Delta_g Y_t\mid D_{\infty}=1, X=x\right]$.

 The identification result in (\ref{att_0_stagger}) uses the cohort $g$ (i.e., $D_{g}=1$) as the treated group and the ``never treated" cohort ($D_{\infty}=1$) as the control group.
 Using the transformed cross-sectional data $\left(\Delta_g Y_{it}, D_{ig}, X_{i} \right)$ for $i=1,\dots, n$ and following the notation in Section \ref{sec:bayes_frame}, we can write ATT for a given pair $(g,t)$ under a family of probability distributions $\{P_\eta:\eta\in\mathcal H\}$ as